xxfmin/odyssey/README.md

 - Node.js (v16.x or higher) and npm
 - MongoDB (local or Atlas)
 - A Google Maps API key
-- A Google Gemini (OpenAI) API key
+- A Google Gemini API key
 - The `jsonwebtoken` (JWT) secret for auth

 ### Installing